rapierorg/telegram-bot-swift/README.md

 Please [submit an issue](https://github.com/zmeyc/telegram-bot-swift/issues) on Github.

 If you miss a specific feature, please create an issue, this will speed up it's development.
 PR-s are also welcome.

+Talk with other developers in our Telegram chat: [swiftsdkchat](https://telegram.me/swiftsdkchat).

 Happy coding!